SatyaKomatineni/LearnSparkJava8/readme.md

 10. Test simpler (non-paranoid) syntax for geneic instantiation
 11. Test <? extends Base> approach for collections of derived classes
 12. Realize you cannot use ? outside of a <?> .
+13. To provide generic adds on a list, exercise generic methods
+14. Examine instanceof generic types
+15. Examine casting of generic types

 # Key External links